 Kaspersky is planning to introduce an independent organization within the first 3 months of 2018.
-It will review its product code and software updates and product compliance threat detection method.
-At the same time, another independent agency will be opened as well, to assess Kaspersky’s product lifecycle processes, software, and supply chain risk control strategy.
+It will review its product code, software updates, and product compliance threat detection method.
+At the same time, another independent agency will also be opened to assess Kaspersky’s product lifecycle processes, software, and supply chain risk control strategy.

-The company has decided to work with independent agencies to develop additional internal controls to monitor the company’s data processing operations and to follow the status of its compliance.
-Three transparent centers will be opened to provide the partners with product code, software updates and threat detection methods and other activities.
-The first center will be inaugurated by 2018 in America with the other two planned in Europe and Asia by 2020.
+The company has decided to work with independent agencies to develop additional internal controls to monitor the company’s data processing operations and follow its compliance status.
+Three transparent centers will be opened to provide the partners with product code, software updates, threat detection methods, and other activities.
+The first center will be inaugurated by 2018 in America, with the other two planned in Europe and Asia by 2020.

 Kaspersky is raising the number of independent security researchers at the end of this year by earning a maximum of $100,000 for the most important loopholes.

 It’s just the first step in the company’s global transparency program.
 Kaspersky also plans to invite information security professionals to participate in planning the company’s second half of the follow-up program in 2018.